Seiffertx/segredoArt/index.md

 ## Conclusion

-Between these versions it is possible to execute a script/payload on the server where the application is, giving the possibility to create an RCE connection through any field that we can insert data, http headers...
+Between these versions it is possible to execute a script/payload on the server where the application is, opening the possibility of creating an RCE connection through any field that we can insert data, http headers...

 That's it :)